 - Page new unfollows: shows

-Just try displaying these three metrics in the same graph, you will see a variation overtime.
+Just try displaying these three metrics in the same graph, you will see variation over time.

-If your new followers metric is higher compared to the previous time period, it is an indicator that gives you an idea of the relevance of your content.
+If your new followers metric is higher than the previous period, it is an indicator that gives you an idea of the relevance of your content.

 On the other hand, if you have a variation that impacts the “unfollow” metric and shows an upward trend on the graph, you might think about what you’ve done (or didn’t).
 This metric is telling you that you have to take action now!